shock01/oig/README.md

 ## OIG

+> Currently too busy on other work related projects.
+Will continue on this shortly :-) Not that anyone is watching this repo...

 DISCLAIMER: Documentation is really not finished yet!!!

 Meanwhile......just look at the demo.
 (Chrome latest or any updated evergreen webkit like browser)